resistics/resistics/docs/source/formats/calibration.rst

 Calibration data
 ----------------

 Calibration data for magnetotelluric recordings comes in many different flavours.
 Resistics aim to provide a unified experience when handling calibration data.
-This means that upon reading a calibration data file, a :class:`~resistics.dataObjects.calibrationData.CalibrationData` object is returned, which has the calibration data in units:
+This means that upon reading a calibration data file, a :class:`~resistics.calibrate.data.CalibrationData` object is returned, which has the calibration data in units:

 - Magnitude in mV/nT (with static gain applied)
 - Phase in radians